kevinhooke/rss-parser-lambda/README.md

 This is an AWS Lambda for rss-parseer, which is here: https://github.com/kevinhooke/rss-parser

-When called with a utl to an RSS feed, this Lambda together with rss-parser extracts titles of news articles and returns in a simpel json response that can be displayed by a text client.
+When called with a url to an RSS feed, this Lambda together with rss-parser extracts titles of news articles and returns in a simpel json response that can be displayed by a text client.

 The original use for this RSS parser is an Amateur Radio ax.25 node for Packet Radio, that allows